Behemoth (roller coaster): Train

 Passengers board an open-air train and secure their harnesses.

 Behemoth's three open-air steel and fibreglass trains feature a prototype v-shaped staggered seating arrangement to ensure an unobstructed view for every rider.
 This prototype design is a first for Bolliger & Mabillard roller coasters which was later reproduced for Diamondback at Kings Island, Intimidator at Carowinds and Shambhala: Expedición al Himalaya at PortAventura Park.

 The trains are coloured red, orange and yellow, distinguished by their coloured fronts.
 Each of the trains comprise eight cars, seating four guests each for a total capacity of 32.
 Each passenger is seated in a bucket seat restrained by a lap bar harness and a seatbelt, identical to Leviathan's restraint system.
 Some persons over a certain weight/waist size cannot be accommodated by this arrangement.

 Track

 The steel track is 1620.9 m in length and the height of the lift is approximately 70 m.
 The angle of the first descent is approximately 75 degrees.
 The track includes trim brakes and magnetic brakes for smoothness.

 The angle of Behemoth's first descent is 75 degrees.

 Station

 A two-storey sheltered station house contains the ride loading and unloading area.
-The ground floor of the station contains the maintenance area for the trains, equipped with radiant heaters.
+The ground floor of the station contains the ride power supply and Programmable logic control system. the ground floor also houses the maintenance area for the trains, equipped with radiant heaters.

 At the boarding area, the station features three colour-coded cabinets for loose belongings – one designated for each of the three trains.
-The operator's booth is also located on this platform.
+The operator's booth is also located on the front-right side of the platform.